 To wrap up I want to share a small handful of translation resources for web developers.

 Some cost money while others are free so there’s a mix to choose from.
-But they’re all made for internationalization on the web to speed up the development process and make it easier for you to complete a new projects.
+But they’re all made for internationalization on the web to speed up the development process and make it easier for you to complete a new project.

-In a past article we covered how to perform i18n with WordPress but we focused mostly on theme development.
+In a past article, we covered how to perform i18n with WordPress but we focused mostly on theme development.
 Using a plugin like WordPress WPML can save lots of time and headaches in the translation process.

 If you need to run a multilingual site on WordPress there’s really no better option.
 The plugin is insanely cheap and it’s one of the best premium WP plugins considering everything you get with it.